Share:

 Quality of Life, Late Effects, Survivorship Care and Health Promotion

-This category accepts abstracts on initiatives to optimise long-term outcomes and quality of life, mitigate late effects and deliver holistic care to survivors of HSCT and to promote health in this category of patients.
+This category accepts abstracts on initiatives to optimise long-term outcomes and quality of life, mitigate late effects and deliver holistic care to survivors of HSCT, cell and gene therapy and to promote health in this category of patients.

 50